anttiharju/relcheck/testdata/happy/README.md

 It recognises simple links: [README](./README.md)
 It can follow them upwards: [README](../../README.md)
-It works with files that have spaces in their names: [s p a c e s](./s%20p%20a%20c%20e%20s.md)
+It works with files that have spaces in their names: [s p a c e s](./s%20p%20a%20c%20e%20s.md) <!--%20 is the most compatible way of doing spaces in links afaik-->
 It can handle trivial anchor links: [anchors#hello](./anchors.md#hello)
 It can handle non-trivial anchor links: [anchors#i-have-anchors](./anchors.md#i-have-anchors)
 It can handle duplicate anchor links: [anchors#hello-1](./anchors.md#hello-1)